Two Questions You Should Ask Before Taking an At Home DNA Test

 Things worked out great for me, but there are huge pitfalls for someone who's not prepared.
 If you're considering taking a DNA test, here are two of the important things you should consider.

 First, your family may not be who you think.
 Early users of these tests were people trying to figure out who a child's parent was.
 There are cases of people who took tests for fun, and later found out the loved ones they thought were their birth parents... weren't.
-Obviously it's not a common occurrence, but would you be able to handle the news if you found out it was true for you?
+It's not a common occurrence, but would you be able to handle the news if you found out it was true for you?

 Second, what type of test will you take?
 Y-DNA, mtDNA and atDNA are all designed to give you more information about who you're related to and your genetic heritage.

-Y-DNA look at the Y Chromosome, which passes from father to son.
+Y-DNA looks at the Y Chromosome, which passes from father to son.
 It's a way of tracing the paternal (male) relations in a family tree.
 Women can't take this test, but a male family member can to help provide more information.
 That is, as long as your parents are really who they claim.

 mtDNA stands for mitochondrial DNA and that passes from a mother to all their children.
 Because both male and female children get the mtDNA, both men and women can take the test.
 However, men do not pass ON the mtDNA, only women can.
 So when looking at a family history, this can track the maternal line of a family.